WikiTeq/docker-cron/README.md

 ## Future Improvements
 - **Non-Root User**: Modify the Dockerfile to run the container as a non-root user to enhance security and reduce potential risks.
-- **Docker Socket Mount**: Consider alternatives to mounting `/var/run/docker.sock` directly, as it exposes the Docker daemon to the container, which could lead to privilege escalation.
-Using more secure alternatives such as APIs or remote Docker services can help minimize this risk.
 - **Automated Testing**: Implement automated unit and integration testing to ensure code reliability and prevent issues during deployment.
 - **Health Check Endpoint**: Add a health check mechanism to verify that cron jobs are running correctly and that the container is in a healthy state.